-Clinically Studied Joint Health Support
+Clinically Proven Joint Health Support

-The randomized, double-blind clinical trial evaluated 122 men and women ages 40-75 in three countries.
+The three-country study evaluated 122 men and women ages 40-75 with moderate joint health issues related to age.
 Study participants consumed either 1,350 mg of glucosamine-chondroitin or 10 mgs of Q-actin twice daily for six months.

 The study demonstrates the ability of Q-actin to help restore, maintain and protect joint health, which is critical to older adults, elite and recreational athletes, and people struggling with body weight issues.

 This study was published in the Clinical Interventions in Aging.